Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 That one's really frustrating too.

-I don't remember it happening for a little while,
+I don't remember happening for a little while,

-And he was just sort of haunting my dreams, never really interacting necessarily.
+But, and he just sort of was just sort of haunting my dreams, never really interacting necessary.

 Filling up a bottle to 100%.